okorach/sonar-tools/README.md

     - More than 2 groups with issue admin permission
     - More than 2 groups with hotspot admin permission
     - More than 2 groups with project admin permission
+- Users:
+    - Tokens older than 90 days, or `audit.tokens.maxAge`
 </details>

 # sonar-housekeeper